Department of Labor Logo United States Department of Labor

 The first step in the process differs depending on establishment ownership.
 For private industry establishments, the ORS utilizes an occupational sample that is drawn from a modeled occupational frame created by the OEWS program.2This frame informs the selection of occupations within establishments by joining industry information from the QCEW with occupational information from the OEWS.
 A modeled occupational frame is not available for state and local government establishments because of data constraints.

 Field economists are given a prioritized list of six-digit occupational codes for each private industry sampled establishment.
 The number of jobs selected for data collection is based on the establishment's employment size at the time the sample was drawn, according to the criteria on exhibit 2, and the projected number of occupations at the establishment from the modeled occupational frame.
-These occupations are listed in priority order, with any predetermined occupations listed first.
+These occupations are listed in a prioritized order for collection.
 Field economists determine whether any of the listed occupations exist in the sampled establishment.
 Field economists stop matching when they reach the targeted number of selected jobs or when the end of the list is reached.
 This job selection method is used to ensure that occupations with lower probability of selection are included in the survey.

 If none of the occupations on the prioritized list are present in the establishment, the field economist collects data by using probability sampling of occupations (PSO).
 The field economist uses the PSO technique to randomly select jobs for which data are to be collected.
 This process ensures that the probability of selecting a given job is proportional to the number of workers in the job at the establishment.
 This process is used to select jobs from state and local government establishments.3